barrysweeney/1-click-startup/README.md

     return json.dumps({'success': True}), 200, {'ContentType': 'application/json'}
 ```

-We're extracting the data from the form that was posted and inserting it as an new record into our customer order table.
+We're extracting the data from the form that was posted and inserting it as a new record into our customer order table.

 Although this is only a single [use case](#use-cases), that of an employee taking a customer order, it highlights the
 flow of data through some of our integrated services.